Estimated reading time: 6 minutes

 What made you choose to go to Thailand during the COVID-19 pandemic?

-When I was doing my bachelor’s, I left to Bali for a semester abroad.
+When I was doing my bachelor’s, I went to Bali for a semester abroad.
 I had such a good experience studying abroad back then that I wanted to do the same during my master’s.
-When I saw that Asia Exchange is allowing going abroad with them to Thailand, I decided to follow the MBA program with them in Bangkok.
+When I saw that Asia Exchange allowed me to go abroad with them to Thailand, I decided to follow the MBA program with them in Bangkok.
 Especially because right now in Germany, where I’m from, there is not much to do and everything is online.
-Here in Thailand, things are much more ‘normal’ than in Europe, of course, we still have to follow the regulations from the government.
+Here in Thailand, things are much more ‘normal’ than in Europe, but of course, we still have to follow the regulations from the government.

 How was it to be in quarantine in Thailand?